jeffwjohn/team-profile-generator/README.md

 ### Installation
-  Clone or fork the code from the README-Generator repository on GitHub.
+  Clone or fork the code from the Team-Profile-Generator repository on GitHub.
 Open the code in a standard code editing application, such as VS Code.
 ### Usage
  Open an intregrated terminal and type the command "node index.js."
 Follow the prompts to generate your custom team profile page!
 ### License